jwjulien/b/docs/commands/systems.md

 Then, from anywhere in the project (i.e. from the root directory or any subdirectory under the root) you can then interact with `b`.

-For more help with setting up a new .bugs directory, please see the [[../getting_started]] guide.
+For more help with setting up a new .bugs directory, please see the [getting started](../getting_started) guide.